 When Melanie got off the train, she thought back to when she was a young girl riding on her Uncle Brian’s wheel chair.
 Both of her uncles – Brian and Billy – had Muscular Dystrophy.
 Melanie remembered the constant accessibility challenges her uncles endured, and realized that although many great strides had been made to accommodate folks with physical disabilities like Billy and Brian, those accommodations didn’t necessarily help the boy on the train.

-Melanie has continued testing and refining those tools over the past six years, and is excited about the future of Pal.
-She believes these programs can be as transformative to society as wheel chair ramps were for millions of Americans like Uncle Billy and Uncle Brian.
+Melanie has continued testing and refining those tools over the past eight years, and is excited about the future of Pal.
+She believes these programs can be as transformative to society, just as physical accommodations were for millions of Americans like Uncle Billy and Uncle Brian.
 She thinks often about the boy on the train, and when asked why she has devoted her career to this purpose, she smiles and responds as a marine biologist would, "Because everyone should get to go to the aquarium."

 The Next Level of Accessibility